swcarpentry/git-novice/01-backup.md

 ~~~
 </div>

-Recall above we mentioned that revisions are chained together.
-In Git,
+In this way,
+we build up a chain of revisions.
-the word `HEAD` always refers to the most recent end of that chain,
+The most recent end of the chain is referred to as `HEAD`;
-i.e.,
-the last revision that was tacked on.
-Every time we commit,
-`HEAD` moves forward to point at that new latest revision.
-We can step backwards on the chain using the `~` notation:
+we can refer to previous revisions using the `~` notation,
-`HEAD~1` (pronounced "head minus one")
+so `HEAD~1` (pronounced "head minus one")
 means "the previous revision",
-and `HEAD~123` goes back 123 revisions from where we are now.
+while `HEAD~123` goes back 123 revisions from where we are now.

 We can also refer to revisions using
 those long strings of digits and letters